Composting in the winter may seem like a challenge, especially when compared to the abundance of green waste in the summer.

-But pee is rich in nitrogen, and studies have shown that compost with added urine performs better than regular compost, helping prevent the accumulation of salts and balancing out the slower releasing nutrients found in compost.
+But pee is rich in nitrogen.
+Studies have shown that compost with added urine performs better than regular compost.
+It prevents the accumulation of excess salts and balance out slower releasing nutrients in compost.

 There’s still tonnes of leaves lying around in huge drifts in early winter.
 It can literally take minutes to pack up several sacks of leaves.

-But an alternative is to break them up with a lawnmower, and mix them with a green such as urine to achieve a better carbon:nitrogen ratio.
+But an alternative is to break them up with a lawnmower or a leaf mulcher, and mix them with a green such as urine to achieve a better carbon:nitrogen ratio.
 If it’s too snowy or wet to break them up, consider stockpiling them for future use.

 Hedge trimmings, especially in winter, are both a brown (high carbon material) and full of lignin.
-But if you have a shredder, you can cut these up into a much more digestible form for your compost pile.
+But if you have a shredder, you can cut them into a more digestible form for your compost pile

 Do note that cooked food waste should only be processed in a system that is designed for it, such as an insulated, enclosed bin that is already operating at a high temperatures or a fermenting system like the Bokashi bin.

 The stables where my son goes for riding lessons has a manure heap which is about 16 foot high.
 Like many stables, rather than being a resource for them, manure is a nuisance they would happily get rid of.